 Where are your closeout documents?
 Are they stuck in CD delivery?
 Held hostage to the general contractor?
 Access to your complete library offers the ability to run your facility for the next 50 years and is absolutely essential.
 Delivery of closeout documents should be completed immediately at the end of each and every project.
 One owner told us that the people who built the project were on to bigger and better projects so the sense of urgency to finish their closeout documents was gone and it took way longer than it should.

-Audit trails provide insight to oversights.
+Audit trails provide insight into oversights.
 This is a daunting task that involves organizing, naming, and delivery of documents to all stakeholders.
 Communication with the team regarding oversight provides peace of mind to owners and eliminates unnecessary change orders.
-On one of our projects we had 1,100 planholders, 6 buildings, and high-level security, and because of our oversight we caught many mistakes.
+On one of our projects, we had 1,100 placeholders, 6 buildings, and high-level security, and because of our oversight, we caught many mistakes.
 On one, for instance, the GC sent us drawings for a building that were actually for another building.
-With our team and oversight that included robust audit trails we prevented sending the wrong drawings to those 1,100 planholders, Audit trails reveal the potential pitfalls and can change orders accordingly.
+With our team and oversight that included robust audit trails we prevented sending the wrong drawings to those 1,100 plan holders, Audit trails reveal the potential pitfalls and can change orders accordingly.